PSLV-C52 successfully launches earth observation and 2 small satellites

 INS-2TD, with a mass of 17.5 kg, has a mission life of six months.

-Having a thermal imaging camera as its payload, the satellite benefits the assessment of land surface temperature, water surface temperature of wetland or lakes, delineation of vegetation (crops and forest) and thermal inertia (day and night).
+Having a thermal imaging camera as its payload, the satellite benefits the assessment of land surface temperature, water surface temperature of wetland or lakes, delineation of vegetation (crops and forest) andcthermal inertia (day and night).

 Tribune Shorts